 We will follow this discussion with an overview of the basic approaches to providing ventilation, cooling and heating.
 A heating, cooling, and ventilation load analysis of an example office building will be presented, in detail, to describe the science and explain the origin of a range of rules of thumb for mechanical systems.
 The impact of highly insulated enclosures, exterior shading, heat recovery, and other technologies will be progressively explored to demonstrate the potential paradigm-bursting impact on normal thinking about HVAC systems.
 We will discuss the relative importance of glazing, occupancy, ventilation, climate, and enclosure airtightness and insulation.

 Next, the physics behind radiant cooling, radiant heating, and chilled beams will be described and discussed.
 The use of these technologies in leading edge ultra low energy buildings will be presented along with their potential, their limitations, and several important warnings.

 Everyone seems to want to do naturally ventilated buildings.
 Why they want to do this is not always so clear.
 The reasons why and the science behind them, will be explored, .
 Finally, the interaction of the exterior climate zone, interior activities, and human comfort requirements will be discussed.

 Cost: $400 (50% rebate from NYSERDA.
 Click here for details.)
 7.5 CEUs

 - A light continental breakfast, lunch and two coffee breaks are included.

 You can register for one of the events, all three, or any combination of two of the events.
-There is a $100 Training incentive rebate for both workshops 1 & 2 and a $25 rebate for the Regional Dinner forum from LIPA.
+There is a $200 Training incentive rebate from NYSERDA for both workshops 1 & 2.
 Click here for details.
 Here are the costs: